-- The conversion-complete interrupt (which serves the FOC fast-loop algorithm generated after the last scan is completed at ADC1) is enabled. - Set the direction of counting in the M1_POSPE_ENC_DIRECTION macro. - The modulo counting and the modulus counting roll-over/under to increment/decrement revolution counter are enabled.
+- The direction of counting is set in the M1_POSPE_ENC_DIRECTION macro. - · The modulo counting and the modulus counting roll-over/under to increment/decrement revolution counter are enabled.

 Peripheral interconnection for - XBARA1

 The crossbar is used to interconnect the trigger from the PWM to the ADC_ETC and to connect the encoder (connected to GPIO) to the QD.